-More than 730 students will celebrate their graduation at the 115th Commencement of Lynchburg College.
+More than 730 students will celebrate their graduation at the 115th Commencement of University of Lynchburg.
 The procession will begin on the Dell at 9 a.m. on Saturday, May 12.
 This is an hour earlier than past years.
 Chloe E. Fisher, recipient of the Robert L. Hill Distinguished Senior award, will carry the Class of 2018 banner.

 The Class of 2018 includes about 419 undergraduates, with 208 Bachelor of Arts and 211 Bachelor of Science degrees.
 About 130 are graduating with academic honors, including 18 graduating summa cum laude.